 Engineers are interested in how things work and are employed to design, invent, create, maintain and improve everything from buildings to bridges and aeroplanes, to plastics and computers.
 This course aims to provide pre-employment training and pathways into the engineering manufacturing or related industries and entry into the wider engineering industry.
-It will provide you with competencies in a range of engineering skills such as basic machining, fabrication and use of tools.
+It will provide you with competencies in a range of engineering skills such as welding, basic machining, fabrication and use of hand and power tools.

 This course is suitable if you have an interest in air-conditioning and refrigeration, CAD, electrical, mechanical, structural engineering, fabrication and panel beating.